JuliaDiff/ChainRules.jl/docs/src/index.md

 where `y` must be equal to `foo(args; kwargs...)`, and _pullback_ is a function to propagate the derivative information backwards at that point (more later).
-Often but not always it is calculated directly. the exeception is we can calculate it indirect to make the `pullback` faster. (more on _pullback_ later)
+Often but not always it is calculated directly.
+The exception is that we can calculate it indirectly to make the `pullback` faster. (more on _pullback_ later)

 Similarly, the `frule` is written: